AlexiaDelorme/project-cookbook/testing/TESTING.md

 - [x] Try to submit the form without providing the password, it should not be possible.
 - [x] Try to submit the form, click on the `DELETE ACCOUNT` button, confirm that a warning modal form appeared.
 Click on `Cancel`, confirm that the account was not deleted.
 - [x] Try to submit the form, click on the `DELETE ACCOUNT` button, confirm that a warning modal form appeared.
 Click on `Delete`, confirm that the user receives a confirmation of the deletion through the modal form.
 The user then gets redirected to the home page with a grey flashed message.
 - [x] Try to submit the form with an incorrect password, click on the `DELETE ACCOUNT` button, confirm that a warning modal form appeared.
-Click on `Delete`, even though the user is confirmed that his account was deleted, the user gets redirected back to the form and a red flashed message appears confirming that the account has not been deleted because the password provided was incorrect.
+Click on `Delete`, the user gets redirected back to the form and a red flashed message appears saying that the account was not deleted because the password provided was incorrect.

 **Test result:** Successful :white_check_mark: